BlaqueDevs/se-assignment-day-4-software-project-management-EzekielGitura/README.md

 - **Customization Options**: Tailors the experience to meet specific user needs.

 ## 12. What data is available regarding the market size and growth potential for your software?
-The market size for [industry/software type] is estimated at $X billion, with a projected annual growth rate of Y% over the next Z years.
-Factors driving growth include increasing demand for [specific trend], advancements in technology, and rising awareness of [problem/solution].
+The market size for productivity software is estimated at $1 million, with a projected annual growth rate of 15% over the next 4 years.
+Factors driving growth include increasing demand for smarter AI-driven solutions, advancements in technology, and rising awareness of efficient AI powered apps.
 This indicates strong potential for expansion and profitability.

 ## 13. How can understanding market trends inform your software’s positioning and development?
 Understanding market trends helps in: